13 Best Songs About Respect Of All Time

 Now imagine if everyone gets out of their way to respect people.
 We’ll probably be in a better place now because there will be harmony.
 We are thinking and taking action beyond selfish reasons.

-1. “Respect” By Arethra Franklin
+1. “Respect” By Aretha Franklin

 Released in 1967, “Respect” is one of the most popular and recognizable songs about respect.
-It’s performed by the Queen of Soul, Arethra Franklin, as she touts confidence in knowing what the definition of respect means to her by spelling out the word in a spunky manner.
+It’s performed by the Queen of Soul, Aretha Franklin, as she touts confidence in knowing what the definition of respect means to her by spelling out the word in a spunky manner.

 She sings about her man being gone from home and how she respects him even during his absence.
 Franklin asks that her man gives her the same respect when he arrives home from his long journey away from home.

-The song became a feminist anthem, emboldening women in the 70s to seek equal rights and respect in all aspects of life.
-It also earned Franklin two Grammy awards, and was inducted into the Grammy Hall of Fame.
+The song became a feminist anthem, emboldening women in the ’70s to seek equal rights and respect in all aspects of life.
+It also earned Franklin two Grammy awards and was inducted into the Grammy Hall of Fame.

 2. “Money, Power, Respect” By The Lox Ft.
 DMX And Lil’ Kim